-From the first successful releases of pheasants in 1908 to the 2014 estimated population of over 7.5 million birds, South Dakotans and our visitors have built a rich and deeply rooted tradition around pheasants and pheasant hunting.
+From the first successful releases of pheasants in 1908 to the most recent estimated population of over 7.1 million birds in 2018, South Dakotans and our visitors have built a rich and deeply rooted tradition around pheasants and pheasant hunting.
 The opening weekend in October is an event anticipated not only by pheasant hunters, but also family and friends who are reunited during this social gathering.

 With a high rate of annual mortality, pheasants are a short-lived bird with the capability of high reproductive rates.
-The quantity, quality, and distribution of season-specific habitats and weather conditions are the primary factors that influence pheasant populations.
+The quantity, quality, and distribution of season-specific habitats, and weather conditions are the primary factors that influence pheasant populations.
 As a result, wildlife managers focus on the development and management of suitable habitat to meet the needs of pheasants throughout their annual life cycle.

-Since their introduction and expansion in areas of interspersed cropland, grassland and other habitats, pheasant populations have been notably high on 4 occasions: the early 1930s following the Great Depression and drought period when much farmland was idle; the mid-1940s during and just after World War II when again much habitat was unintentionally created on idled cropland; the early 1960s at the peak of the Soil Bank Program; and most recently as a result of the Conservation Reserve Program (CRP) acres and favorable weather conditions.
+Since their introduction and expansion in areas of interspersed cropland, grassland and other habitats, pheasant populations have been notably high on 4 occasions: the early 1930s following the Great Depression and drought period when much farmland was idle; the mid-1940s during and just after World War II when again much habitat was unintentionally created on idled cropland; the early 1960s at the peak of the Soil Bank Program; and most recently, during the first 10 years of the 21st century, as a result of the Conservation Reserve Program (CRP) acres and favorable weather conditions.
 Periods between these population peaks experienced large scale declines in available upland habitat across much of the pheasant range (Switzer 2009).

-Pheasant management in South Dakota currently consists of surveys conducted by South Dakota Game, Fish and Parks (SDGFP) to monitor populations and significant efforts by wildlife managers and private landowners to develop and manage pheasant habitat on both public and private lands.
+Pheasant management in South Dakota historically consisted of conducting annual surveys under the management of South Dakota Game, Fish and Parks (GFP) to monitor population trends.
+August roadside surveys, otherwise known and pheasant brood surveys, were conducted to develop a population index and to assist in developing a fall pheasant hunting forecast.
+This survey was discontinued in 2020 to focus on a new department priority promoting habitat and access.
+Current pheasant management in South Dakota consists of the use of harvest surveys conducted by GFP to evaluate pheasant and pheasant hunter demographics, and significant efforts by wildlife managers and private landowners to develop and manage pheasant habitat on both public and private lands.
 In addition, a wealth of knowledge has been obtained through research on pheasant biology and their response to various habitat management techniques and land use changes.

-While South Dakota historically and currently supports high pheasant populations, there could be significant issues and challenges ahead for South Dakota's state bird.
-The recent and anticipated loss of high quality habitat provided by CRP, accelerated conversion of native prairies and wetlands to cropland agriculture, reduction in acres and funding available for conservation programs in the 2014 Farm Bill, changing landowner demographics, commercialization of wildlife, budget and funding sources, and the need for additional public hunting access are issues that face wildlife managers today and will continue do so in the future.
+While South Dakota historically and currently supports high pheasant populations, there are significant issues and challenges ahead for South Dakota's state bird.
+The recent and anticipated loss of high-quality habitat provided by CRP, accelerated conversion of native prairies and wetlands to cropland agriculture, reduction in acres and funding available for conservation programs in the federal Farm Bill, changing landowner demographics, budget and funding sources, and the need for additional public hunting access are issues that face wildlife managers today and will continue do so in the future.

-The SDGFP is responsible for the conservation and management of pheasants and their associated habitats for the benefit of this wildlife resource and for the citizens and visitors of this state.
+The GFP is responsible for the conservation and management of pheasants and their associated habitats for the benefit of this wildlife resource and for the citizens and visitors of this state.
 Therefore, a proactive approach is necessary to address these emerging issues to ensure that abundant pheasant populations will be available to provide and support our hunting heritage for present and future generations.